insysbio/covid-19-data/README.md

 ## Contributing

-Use [issues](https://github.com/insysbio/covid-19-data/issues) page to write about your ideas and found bugs.
+- Use [issues](https://github.com/insysbio/covid-19-data/issues) page to write about your ideas and found bugs.
+- Let us know if you use the data for your study or application

 ## Authors